FEMALE PROMISE SEEKERS SERIES

 Have you been fervently praying, believing, and expecting God to answer a promise that He gave you years ago?
-Or perhaps cancer knocked on your door and you’re waiting for Jesus to answer with that good report that He promised.
-Well, Abraham waited 20 years for Isaac; the woman with the issue of blood bled for 12 years; and Hannah was grieved in her spirit because she didn’t have a child.
+Or perhaps cancer knocked on your door, and you’re waiting for Jesus to answer with that good report that He promised.
+Well, Abraham waited 20 years for Isaac; the woman with the issue of blood bled waited for 12 years, and Hannah was grieved in her spirit because she didn’t have a child.

 Let’s discover how God answered three women who, by faith, sought their promise through prayer and supplication.

 Sarai was the wife and half-sister of Abram; they shared the same father but had different mothers; (Gen. 20-12).
 In those days, it was common to choose mates from within one’s own family or tribe.

 God called Abram to leave his homeland and his family and go to an unknown destination.
 Abram obeyed and, he left with a promise from God; and Sarai packed up and went with him; (Gen. 12:1-5).

 Sarai was beautiful, she had a tender heart, and she loved her husband with all of it.
 She stood by her husband as the perfect help-meet.
 She was willing to sacrifice herself to save Abram’s life.
 When Abram asked her to lie to Pharaoh and to King Abimelech, she agreed.
 She was willing to sacrifice her marital vows and her purity to honor her husband’s requests; (Gen. 12:11-13; Gen. 20:2).

 Her love for Abram appeared to go beyond her control because she didn’t want her husband to go through life without receiving the promise of an heir; (Gen. 16:4).
 She willingly chose to turn her head while her husband took another woman to bed (her idea).
 Though Hagar (Sarai’s maid), gave birth to a son, he wasn’t the heir of the promise.